brendanmcc02/film-rec/notes.md

 * Think about ways to add **interpretation**, e.g. *"because you liked 1980s rom-coms..."*.
 This adds a layer of sophistication to your recommender system and increases users trust in the recommendations

-## TMDB API

-* have a separate `cached-tmbd-film-data.json`
-* this will be a json dictionary (key: imdb id, value: {language, countries, poster})
-* iterate through each film in `all-film-data.json`:
-  * check if we already have the film cached in `cached-tmbd-film-data.json`
-  * if we do, skip
-  * **IMPORTANT, RATE LIMIT IS 50/SEC!**
-  * else, make a TMDB api call and store language, countries, poster
-  * do data cleaning in this step as well?

 ## Integrating Date Rated

 * As mentioned in the previous section, people's taste in films change over time.
 Here is my idea to integrate this